winston-bosan/steno/README.md

 # Voice-to-Text Script for Sway

 A simple, hotkey-driven voice transcription script designed for the Sway window manager.
 Captures audio, transcribes via API, and inserts text at cursor position.
+Nvidia Parakeet backend included if you want it.
-Purely for personal use, satisfaction not guaranteed, memory leak is guaranteed.
+Purely for personal use, satisfaction not guaranteed.

 ## Dependencies